AlexB52/rails-playground/README.md

 ### Script Management

-The gem also comes with a script management tool to help share useful scripts with your teamates.
+The gem also comes with a script management tool to help share useful scripts with your teammates.
 Shared scripts stay close to the code and become more maintainable while personal scripts are git ignored and don't pollute the git history.

 ## Usage